gortonator/bsds-6650/assignments-2022/Assignment-3.md

 3. terminates immediately after the last posting thread terminates.
 Before termination it prints out the min, mean and max latencies for the GETs it sent.

-To get some matches, you'll probably have to modify the ranges of the swiper/swipee for your generated POSTS.
-Something like:

-swiper - between 1 and 50000
-swipee - between 1 and 50000

 ### Step 5 - Putting it all Together